Last Updated on

 A basic guide to pests and diseases that effect Hydrangeas!

-Hydrangeas are well known for there large impressive showy flowers and ability to change there flower colour from pink to blue because of the soil type.
+Hydrangeas are well known for there large impressive showy flowers and ability to change their flower colour from pink to blue because of the soil type.

 Pests that may effect Hydrangeas

-Hydrangeas are generally not effected to badly by pest but they can sometimes be effected by a handful of insects and other pests.
+Hydrangeas are generally not affected to badly by pest but they can sometimes be affected by a handful of insects and other pests.

 - Rose Chafers (beetles): Rose chafers are a beetle that is known for eating the flowers blossom of Hydrangea leaving small holes in the petals.
 They also eat the leaves between the veins of the plant causing further damage.
 The best organic way to try and prevent this is to check the plants and manually remove them from the plant.
 Pesticides can also be successful and have more immediate effects.

 - Slugs and Snails: A pest everyone will be familiar with, there are not many plants that not affected by slugs but they will eat fresh new soft foliage.
 Slugs and can cause in slug traps which catch them at night and are very successful.
 Another highly successful way is to spread slug pellets around the garden.

 - Hydrangea Scale: Hydrangea scale is probably one of the most popular pests, they are usually identified by there oval white eggs that attach themselves to the stems of the plant.
 The pest such the sap from the plant and cause the plants to suffer and not growth as vigorously as they would.
 You can try to remove the eggs manually but this is a very hard option and may not be successful.
 Spraying with a pesticide is probably more effective and needs to be done around mid-July to kill the young nymphs.